-'Feels like summer': warm winter breaks temperature records in Europe
+'Feels like summer': Warm winter breaks temperature records in Europe

 The temperature hit 25.1C at Bilbao airport in Spain's Basque country.
 People basked in the sun as they sat outside Bilbao's Guggenheim Museum or walked along the River Nervion.

-"It always rains a lot here, it's very cold and it's January and it feels like summer," said Bilbao resident Eusebio Folgeira, 81.
+"It always rains a lot here, it's very cold, and it's January, (but now) it feels like summer," said Bilbao resident Eusebio Folgeira, 81.

 French tourist Joana Host said: "It's like nice weather for biking but we know it's like the planet is burning.
 So we're enjoying it but at the same time we're scared."